Menu

 The B.S. program in Inclusive Elementary and Special Education helps graduates make a difference in the lives of children through a strong inclusive education and content area foundation, making them engaging educators and advocates for their students.

 This program provides the tools to assess student and understand needs, develop instruction that incorporates multiple learning styles, understand multicultural perspectives, and ultimately help all children succeed.
+Graduates are prepared to teach in K-6/K-8 settings, providing both general education and specific content knowledge instruction.
 This program meets the academic requirements for dual New York State initial teacher certification in Childhood Education (grades 1-6) and Students with Disabilities (grades 1-6).

 The Inclusive program is the reason I feel confident to take on teaching immediately after graduation.
 It has given me the tools that I need to create a classroom environment where everyone is included, safe, and successful.
 I can’t imagine the teacher I would be without this program. – Kathryn Mayer ‘17